 All-America Selections Garden

 All-America Selections (AAS) is an independent agency that has been testing seed-grown plants for superiority since 1932.
 This garden area features a collection of annuals, vegetables, and even a few perennials—all grown from seed—that have been rigorously tested and released by the AAS as the best in their categories.
-Whether its merits are early bloom or harvest, disease or pest tolerance, novel colors or forms, yield, or overall great performance, the AAS Winner label is like a stamp of approval.

 Art Rudolph Sun and Shade Garden